 "My message," George says, "is you can't let anything you can't control stop you from being who you want to be.
 Being part of that organization has helped me more than it's helped me more than it's helped a lot of people because it's forced me to come out of my shell even more."

-July 2, 2017: Springer received his first invite to the MLB All-Star game. e Astros’.
-He was one of the players who was mic’d-up in the outfield during the All-Star Game, like Bryce Harper was.
+July 2, 2017: Springer received his first invite to the MLB All-Star game.
+And he was one of the players who was mic’d-up in the outfield during the game, like Bryce Harper was.
 Afterwards, Springer said the in-game interview was fun, and he also explained how he hoped to send a message with his decision to wear the mic.